p-singla/CapitalOneHackathon/README.md

 # Software Engineering Summit — Full Stack Applied Lesson

 ## Environment Requirements

 Ensure that Node version >= 14.0.0 and npm version>= 5.6 are installed on your machine.
 You can install node here: https://nodejs.org/en/

 ## Run `fullstack-movie-picker`

 The fullstack-movie-picker repo includes completed code for a React website.
-In order to run the movie-picker application, clone or download this repo then run the following:
+In order to run the movie-picker frontend, clone or download this repo then run the following:

 ```cd SES-React-Lesson
 cd fullstack-movie-picker